trusona/forgerock-module/README.md

 ## Supported Versions

 The Trusona AM Authentication module is developed against and supported on version 5.5 of ForgeRock AM.
+For newer versions of ForgeRock AM, Trusona also has a [ForgeRock AM Authentication Node](https://github.com/trusona/forgerock-node).

 ## Installation